The Sands of Time (Sheldon novel): Plot

-Acoca discovers that Jaime escaped, and tricks him to meeting up in a convent.
-However, after reuniting with Graciela and Ricardo, he realized that it is a trap and they head to the countryside.
-Jaime tricks Amparo by forcing her to drink with powder in it, but it is only sleeping pills and they leave while she is asleep.
+Acoca discovers that Jaime escaped, and tricks him into meeting up in a convent.
+However, after reuniting with Graciela and Ricardo, he realizes that it is a trap and they head to the countryside.
+Jaime tricks Amparo by forcing her to take a drink with powder in it, but it is only sleeping pills and they leave while she is asleep.
 He persuades Megan to wait in France with his aunt until he is done fighting so they can marry, and she talks to Graciela about leaving the convent.

 The next morning, they go into a Basque town to find Acoca waiting for them, as he was tipped off by Amparo when she woke up.
 Surrounded by Basque people, Acoca cannot kill Jaime and leaves, knowing that he will surely be killed by the people who hired him for failing his job.
 Alan finds Megan, telling her that Ellen has been looking for her.
 She promises to return to Jaime soon, and Alan realizes that she is Patricia, and Ellen had a hand at hiding the evidence.

 During their wedding, Graciela stops and decides to return to the convent.
 Jaime's men get Rubio and Lucia out of prison by pretending be Acoca's men.
 Rubio and Lucia are reunited, and Lucia goes to Switzerland to collect thirteen million dollars.
 Megan knows the truth about her past because of Ellen, but forgives her and is eventually adopted by her.
 Megan learns how to run the company and inherits it after Ellen dies.
 Three years later, Jaime has been caught and sentenced to death.
 She tries to save him with good lawyers and talking to the Prime Minister, but nothing happens.
 The execution seems to have gone as planned, but when she opens the body bag sent to her, Jaime is in it, still alive, and it is implied that she paid the men responsible for the execution to leave the country and become wealthy men.
 Lucia and Rubio have settled for a simple life in the French countryside, having twin children.
 Sister Graciela returns to the convent, where she returns the golden cross and continues life as it was before.